Gitchangable/FloraGuardian/README.md

 # Floral Guardian

-1. Kör 'npm install' för att installera modulerna.
+1. Run 'npm install' to install the modules.
-2. Starta en terminal i \server och kör 'node server.js'.
+2. Start a terminal in \server and run 'node server.js'.
-3. Kör 'npm start' för att starta appen.
-Besök localhost:3000 i en browser för att använda appen.
+3. Run 'npm start', and visit localhost:3000 in a browser to use the app.